alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 in happiness at Stanford](http://pgbovine.net/PhD-interview-eugene-wu-keith-winstein.htm), but also said it could have been even harder if he was at a weaker school.)

-Even a casual search of the internet will turn up countless blog posts, articles, and opinion pieces.
 Stories about the malaise in academia are all over the place.
 There is sampling bias, where only the more extreme opinions get told, but it's a bit worrying when doom and gloom stories are easy to find and sunshine and rainbow